top of page

 This course is designed for professionals working in specialist indoor and/or outdoor settings:

-• FASD Informed™ School Stage 1: What is Fetal Alcohol Spectrum Disorder?….. with no assumptions, all professionals starting on the same page at a gentle pace; we consider the damage of the brain and nervous system; how this impacts learning and development.
+• FASD Informed™ Specialist School Stage 1: What is Fetal Alcohol Spectrum Disorder?….. with no assumptions, all professionals start on the same page; we consider the damage of the brain and nervous system, how this impacts communication, processing, learning, development and essential care needs.

-• FASD Informed™ School Stage 3: Supporting forward planning and anticipated divergence of needs, digging deep into 'switching' techniques, looking outside the box & meeting emerging needs, planning well ahead for transitions (Developmental stage appropriate e.g: Tuning into strengths, Supported Internship programmes, job coaching, supported living).
+• FASD Informed™ Specialist School Stage 3: Supporting forward planning and anticipated divergence of needs, digging deep into 'switching' techniques, looking outside the box & meeting emerging needs, planning well ahead for transitions (developmental stage appropriate e.g: tuning into strengths, supported internship programmes, job coaching, supported living).

-• FASD Informed™ School Stage 4: FASD NICE Quality Standards, OFSTED good practice informing 'FASD Responsive' Practice; personalised care, fluctuating capacity, risk assessment, safeguarding, reflection and case management; forward planning and where appropriate involving a wider multi-disciplinary team.
+• FASD Informed™ Specialist School Stage 4: FASD NICE Quality Standards, OFSTED good practice informing 'FASD Responsive' Practice; personalised care, fluctuating capacity, risk assessment, safeguarding, reflection and case management; forward planning and involving a wider multi-disciplinary team.

 'FASD-informed practice' acknowledges the need to see beyond an individual’s presenting behaviours, to consider symptoms and to ask.....